CycloneDX/cdxgen/README.md

 ## Contributing

-Follow the usual PR process but prior to raising a PR run the following commands.
+Follow the usual PR process, but before raising a PR, run the following commands.

 ```bash
 npm run lint